mjmontgomery-sjsu/Flashcards_Project/README.md

 ### Making a new Deck
 To create a new Deck; select 'File' then 'Create a Blank Deck'.

 ***NOTE: Creating a new Deck overrides the default deck.txt file.
-Please save any pre-existing work by copying the deck.txt file into another directory.***
+Please save any pre-existing work by copying the deck.txt file into another directory before proceeding with a blank deck.***

 After the Blank deck is created click 'Add New Card' to begin adding cards into the deck

+## Flashcard Reviewer Window Instructions

+### Opening a Deck
+To open a deck to study; select 'File' then either 'Read File' or 'Read The Default File'

+**NOTE: As noted above, reading the default file reads the deck.txt file in the main project directory**